 That’s All!
 Now you have successfully created your new one WordPress login page.
 The best thing is that you can edit it via WordPress’ default page editor.

-Method 2: creating custom login page with Theme My Login
+Creating a custom login page with Theme My Login

 To create it with Theme My login follow the given below steps: